Owner, Digital Maddox LLC

 - Deployed Cacti to monitor all equipment in the lab, including the rack-mounted servers, Brocade switches, Cisco network devices, and APC UPS equipment.

-- Implemented a Puppet system to create VM’s on demand as well as configure bare-metal systems.
+- Implemented a Puppet system to create virtual machines (VMs) on demand as well as configure bare-metal systems.
 Both used RHEL’s Kickstart mechanism.

 - Created virtual machines on Xen and KVM to spool up on demand for forensic processing.